 As Sheridan sacked the valley, Early prepared for one last stand.
 Reinforcements boosted the size of his Army of the Valley to 21,000 soldiers.
 Although still outnumbered by over 10,000 men, Early launched a surprise attack on Sheridan’s troops encamped at Cedar Creek at dawn on October 19, 1864.
 The assault against the unsuspecting Federals went well until Sheridan arrived from nearby Winchester and rallied his troops in the afternoon.
 Sheridan launched a counterattack at the Battle of Cedar Creek that drove the Confederates from the field.
 The Yankees shattered Early’s army, and the surviving units retreated to eastern Virginia to assist Lee in his struggle with Grant.
 The Shenandoah Valley no longer would be a source of sustenance for the Confederacy.

-Coupled with Sherman’s capture of Atlanta, Sheridan’s success in the valley helped ensure Lincoln’s re-election and the continuation of the war.
+The outcome of the Shenandoah Valley Campaign of 1864 helped ensure President Lincoln’s re-election.
+Sheridan’s success in the valley, coupled with Sherman’s capture of Atlanta, also ensured the continuation of the war.
 Sheridan rejoined the Army of the Potomac in March 1865 and hastened the end of the Civil War by relentlessly pursuing the Army of Northern Virginia during the Appomattox Campaign.